|England . U.K.|

 line (ELL): Highbury & Islington Crystal Palace / New Cross / West

-- For suburban rail services a new tunnel (Crossrail1, future Elizabeth Line) under construction between Liverpool Street and Paddington via Holborn and Bond St. Although preliminary works on this RER type system began in 2002, real construction did not get underway until 2010, with completion now scheduled for 2018.
+- For suburban rail services a new tunnel (Crossrail1, future Elizabeth Line) under construction between Liverpool Street and Paddington via Holborn and Bond St. Although preliminary works on this RER type system began in 2002, real construction did not get underway until 2010, with completion once scheduled for 2018, now delayed until at least 2022.
 In a first step, TfL Rail was introduced between Liverpool Street and Shenfield on 31 May 2015.
-Full cross-city service is expected to start in December 2018 between Paddington and Abbey Wood/Stratford with connected surface routes.
 [Project Website]

 - Northern Line Extension (NLE), from Kennington to Battersea [Project Website]